gcasper95/Youth-Risk-Behavior-Survey-Analysis/README.md

 ### Methods

 1. Define Analysis Goal
-   + Identify national risk behavior trends over 20 years (or using the available data) by identity categorization along with uncategorized risk behavior correlations to provide insight into which behaviors represent emerging or persistent problem areas for educators and policy makers so that they can prioritize interventions and resources to reduce the likelihood of their negative consequences.
+   + Identify national risk behavior trends over 20 years (or using the available data) by identity categorization along with uncategorized risk behavior correlations to provide insight into which behaviors represent emerging or persistent problem areas so educators and policy makers can prioritize interventions and resources to reduce the likelihood of their negative consequences.
 2. Formulate Research Questions
    +  Which risk behavior trends are increasing or decreasing?
    +  Which demographic groups have a greater percentage of participation in certain risk behaviors?